Albert Nobbs

 Albert Nobbs is a 2011 period drama film directed by Rodrigo García and starring Glenn Close.
 The screenplay, by Close, John Banville and Gabriella Prekop, is based on the 1927 novella Albert Nobbs by George Moore.
+The novella had been earlier adapted as a play entitled The Singular Life of Albert Nobbs in which Close starred Off-Broadway in 1982 and for which she won an Obie Award for Best Actress.

-The film received mixed reviews, but the performances of Close and Janet McTeer were praised; they were nominated for the Academy Award in the categories of Best Actress and Best Supporting Actress, respectively.
-They also received Golden Globe Award and Screen Actors Guild Award nominations.
+The film received mixed reviews from critics, though the performances of Close and Janet McTeer were praised.
+They were nominated for the Academy Award in the categories of Best Actress and Best Supporting Actress, respectively, and also received Golden Globe Award and Screen Actors Guild Award nominations.
 The film was also nominated for the Academy Award for Best Makeup.

-The novella had been earlier adapted as a play entitled The Singular Life of Albert Nobbs in which Close starred Off-Broadway in 1982 and for which she won an Obie Award for Best Actress.

 Plot

-Albert Nobbs is a butler at the Morrison Hotel in late-19th-century Dublin, Ireland; his boss is Mrs. Baker.
+Albert Nobbs is an English butler at the Morrison Hotel in late-19th-century Dublin, Ireland; his boss is Mrs. Baker.
 Although born female, Albert has spent the last 30 years living as a man.
 He has also been secretly saving money to buy a tobacconist shop to gain some measure of freedom and independence.

 Recently unemployed Joe Mackins arrives at the hotel and cons his way into a boilerman job.
 He and a maid there, Helen Dawes, become lovers.
 Hubert Page, tasked with painting at the hotel, discovers Albert's secret.
 He reveals to Albert that he is keeping the same secret about himself, living as a man after escaping an abusive husband.

 Albert visits Hubert at his home and meets Cathleen, Hubert's wife.
 Albert tells Hubert the story of his life: born illegitimate and then abandoned, Albert was adopted by a Mrs. Nobbs and educated in a convent before being expelled after his mother died.
 One night, aged 14 and still living as a girl, Albert was brutally gang-raped and beaten by a group of men.
 After hearing there was a need for waiters, Albert bought a suit, was interviewed and hired, and began his life with a male identity.

 Believing Helen may be the ideal wife to run a shop with, Albert asks her out on a date.
 She refuses, but Joe, believing that Albert will give Helen money that could help the pair emigrate to America, encourages her to lead Albert on.
 She agrees to this approach, allowing Albert to buy her gifts.
 Helen is uncomfortable with Albert and the arrangement that Joe has persuaded her to make.
 Albert also tells Helen about his plan to buy a shop.
+Typhoid fever ravages Ireland and many, including Albert, get ill.